ibruno/forkast-prediction-market/README.md

 - 💳 Web3 Wallets (MetaMask, Reown AppKit)
 - 📊 Advanced Charts & Analytics
 - 🔒 Secure Smart Contracts

+## ⚠️ Disclaimer

+Forkast is provided "as is" and should be used at your own risk.
+Review the [Modified MIT License with Commons Clause](./LICENSE) before deploying production forks: running derivatives that alter the core on-chain contracts or orderbook modules may fall outside the permitted use.
+Always verify smart contracts and comply with relevant regulations in your jurisdiction.

 ## 🔧 Tech Stack